itsdaniii/itsdaniii/README.md

 emoji reference sheet: https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md -->

 My name is Danielle (she/her).
-I am a third-year Bachelor of Computer Science student (a second-degree program) at the University of British Columbia.
+I am a fourth-year Bachelor of Computer Science student (a second-degree program) at the University of British Columbia.

 In a prior life, I was a Bachelor of Commerce (Honours) graduate and a CPA-designated public accountant.